Uliaga Island

 Uliaga Island (also spelled Uliagan, Ouliaga, and Ouilliaghui; Уляга) is the northernmost member of the Islands of the Four Mountains group in the Aleutian Islands of southwestern Alaska.
 The island's name is probably derived from the Aleut place name ulaĝa, which is itself derived from ulaẍ - "bearberry."
 The triangular shaped island measures about 2.4 mi across and consists of a single stratovolcano cone that reaches a height of 2913 ft.
 The island has an area of 3.44 mi2.
 No eruptions have been recorded in historical times, though it is thought to have been active at some time during the Holocene Epoch.

+Name and etymology

+The name Uliaga is probably derived from the Aleut place name ulaĝa.
+In the Aleut language, ulaĝa is itself thought to derive from ulaẍ, meaning "bearberry".

+Geography

+Uliaga Island is the northernmost island in the Islands of the Four Mountains group in the central Aleutian Islands of southwestern Alaska.
+It lies at the northeastern end of the island group, just northwest of Kagamil Island.
+The island is roughly triangular in shape and measures about 3 km across.
+It is formed by a single volcanic mountain that rises to 888 m above sea level.
+The volcano is the smallest in the Islands of Four Mountains group.
+No eruptions have been recorded in historical times, although the volcano is thought to have been active during the Holocene.
+Today, the island is uninhabited.

 History

 According to writings by Ivan Popov in the 19th century, the southeastern part of Uliaga was home to a small settlement of "thieving, quarrelsome people" in 1764.
 This settlement was destroyed by Stephen Golottof, a Russian settler who had made his home on Umnak Island, at the request of the natives of the latter island.
 Today, the island is uninhabited, though tourists to the Islands of Four Mountains group occasionally visit it by boat.